YouTube has new features to try. Here's how to use them

-YouTube is your go-to for streaming videos -- from music videos, how-to tutorials, product reviews and even movies.
+For years now, YouTube has been your go-to for streaming videos of all sorts -- from music videos, how-to tutorials, product reviews and even movies.
 In October, the video streaming service, which has over 2 billion users, announced several new features designed to expand how you watch videos.

-From adding video chapters, to helping you find your place, to reorganizing buttons on the video screen, YouTube's new features bring some welcome additions.
+From adding video chapters and helping you find your place, to reorganizing buttons on the video screen, YouTube's new features bring some welcome additions.

-All of these features are available for iPhone ($699 at Amazon) and Android users in the YouTube app, and some will also work on your desktop browser.
+All of these features are available on iPhone ($599 at Apple) and Android in the YouTube app, and some will also work on your desktop browser.
 If you don't see the new features, you may need to update the YouTube app on your phone.

 Here are YouTube's five newest tricks for watching videos.